ClapeyronThermo/Clapeyron.jl/docs/src/theory/background.md

 Using Wertheim's TPT1 theory of association, it is possible to model molecules as chains of spheres; the shape of the model molecule can thereby be tailored to represent that of the real molecule far better than a single sphere.
 Wertheim's TPT1 theory can also be used to account for intermolecular association interactions (such as dipole–dipole interactions, or hydrogen bonding), which are strongly directional.
 These are described using associations sites that are located on one or more of the spherical segments comprising the chain molecule.
-This results in the addition of two extra contributions to the Helmholtz free energy (note that the HS and dispersive terms have been merged into a monomer term):
+This results in the addition of two extra contributions to the Helmholtz energy (note that the HS and dispersive terms have been merged into a monomer term):

 ``\frac{A}{Nk_\mathrm{B}T} = \frac{A_\mathrm{ideal}}{Nk_\mathrm{B}T}+\frac{A_\mathrm{mono.}}{Nk_\mathrm{B}T}+\frac{A_\mathrm{chain}}{Nk_\mathrm{B}T}+\frac{A_\mathrm{assoc.}}{Nk_\mathrm{B}T}``